GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates/README.md

 #### remotebin directory

 This directory contains the bash script, pythonLaunch.sh, used by the Pegasus WMS to launch the python scripts contained in the bin directory.
-A Python virtual environment was created for this tool, see remotebin/pythonLaunch.sh for details.
-See https://docs.ccr.buffalo.edu/en/latest/howto/python/ for instructions on how to create and use a Python virtual environment (venv) for CCR's systems.
+A Python virtual environment was created for this tool, see pythonLaunch.sh for details.
 If you need assistance creating a Python virtual environment for your tool, please open a Ghub support ticket.

 #### middleware directory

-This directory contains the invoke script which enables the ghub_exercise1.ipynb Jupyter Notebook to be launched on Ghub.
+This directory contains the invoke script which enables the ghubex1.ipynb Jupyter Notebook to be launched on Ghub.

 Note: the invoke script must have the executable file permission bits set.
 For example, use chmod 755 invoke to set the executable file permission bits.